KaterinaWalter/webdocs/docs/course-info.md

 <details>
 <summary><strong class="text-purple-100">PROJECT GRADING RUBRIC</strong></summary>

 <p class="fs-3 highlight">Programming projects are evaluated via a qualitative system considering a program’s efficiency, legibility, correctness, completeness, documentation, and creativity.
 The grading rubric employs a 5-point scale.
-The overall assignment score is then adjusted to be out of 10 points, so that all grades start from a scaled zero (baseline grade of 50%).
+The overall assignment score is then adjusted to be out of 10 points, so that all grades start from a <strong>scaled zero</strong> (baseline grade of 50%).
 Extra credit may be awarded for exceptional effort!</p>

 <div>
 <table><thead>